 The first step in the dispute process is to request an “Insurer Internal Review” (IIR).
 If you’re not satisfied with the outcome of the IIR, you can apply to SIRA’s Dispute Resolution Service (DRS) to help resolve the dispute.

-If you’ve requested an Insurer Internal Review (IIR), it means you disagree with the insurer’s assessment or decision to reduce or cut off all your benefits, and you’re asking them to review your case file again.
+If you’ve requested an IIR, it means you disagree with the insurer’s assessment or decision to reduce or cut off your benefits

 This dispute arises if your injuries have been assessed as minor, but you believe they should have been assessed as non-minor.
 This could mean that your benefits have been cut off before you’re fully recovered or able to return to work, leaving you unable to support yourself financially or get the treatment and care that you need.

-It would also mean you’re unable to make a common law claim for a lump sum, to compensate you for future lost earnings or for pain and suffering.
+It would also mean you’re unable to make a claim for a lump sum to compensate you for future lost earnings or pain and suffering.

-Many injured people find themselves in a position where the insurer refuses to may for travel expenses to and from treatment providers.
-This refusal is usually made on the basis that the insurer believes you’re physically able to travel on your own on public transport or by driving.
+Many injured people find themselves in a position where the insurer refuses to pay for travel expenses to and from treatment providers.
+This refusal is usually made on the basis that the insurer believes you’re physically able to travel on your own, on public transport or by driving.
 However, if your injuries are making it difficult for you to travel, you should dispute their decision.
-You’ll need to show medical evidence that supports your position – such as a medical report that shows why you can’t drive, or why it’s hard for you to use public transport.